Shahbad Dairy Murder: Sahil bought knife 15 days ago, threw it near Rithala Metro Station after murder, say police | Law-Order

 According to police, Sakshi and Sahil had been going around since June 2021, however, for the last three to four months, as Sahil grew close to her, she started growing distant.

-On Sunday afternoon, Sahil got drunk and confronted Sakshi, who was on her way to the birthday party of her friend's kid after changing clothes in a public convenience, police said.
+Sahil got drunk Sunday afternoon and in the evening confronted Sakshi, who was on her way to the birthday party of her friend's kid after changing clothes in a public convenience, police said.

 She was stabbed several times and later hit on head by a stone slab, they said.